BIOGRAPHY

 He usually plays in a duo with Argentine pianist Federico Lechner and in a trio Tango Malandra with the Argentine singer Sandra Rehder and the Argentine guitarist Adrian Fioramonti; he's also the creator and the artistic director of his 4to Tango, of the project Grupo Candombe, of the saxophone quintet Amerindia Ensemble and the trio Tango Tres.

-On the occasion of the centenary of Astor Piazzolla's birth, Zalambani performed at the National Auditorium in Madrid as a guest of the European project Piazzolla x 100, led by Federico Lechner and formed together with Daniel "Pipi" Piazzolla (Astor's nephew), Claudio Constantini, Sheila Blanco, Toño Miguel and implemented by the Andrés Segovia chamber orchestra.
+In 2021, on the occasion of the centenary of Astor Piazzolla's birth, Zalambani performed at the National Auditorium in Madrid as a guest of the European project Piazzolla x 100, led by Federico Lechner and formed together with Daniel "Pipi" Piazzolla (Astor's nephew), Claudio Constantini, Sheila Blanco, Toño Miguel and implemented by the Andrés Segovia chamber orchestra.

 As well as in Italy, with his projects he performed in Argentine, Brazil, Chile, Cuba, Finland, France, Germany, Netherlands, San Marino, Spain and Switzerland, also collaborating with many international artists, including: Gabriele Mirabassi, Marco Tamburini, Bruno Tommaso, Elio Coppola, Massimo Mantovani, Pedro Mena Peraza, Carla Bley, Steve Swallow, Donovan Mixon, Mario Féres, Duda Lazarini, Arismar do Espirito Santos, Antonio Serrano, Jorge Retamoza, Fernando Lerman, Mariano Gamba, Franco Luciani, El Chino Laborde, Raúl Chiocchio, Pablo Motta and the Argentine vocal quartet Flores Negras Tango.